xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-data-model.rst

       - **Reference**
     * - **4**
       - *(tstr, OPTIONAL)*.
 Unique identifier of the Issuer JWK.
 Required when the Issuer of mdoc uses OpenID Federation.
-      - :ref:`trust.rst`
+      - :ref:`trust:The Infrastructure of Trust`
     * - **33**
       - *(array)*.
 X.509 certificate chain about the Issuer.
 Required for X.509 certificate-based authentication.
       - :rfc:`9360`

 .. note::
   The `x5chain` is included in the unprotected header with the aim to allow the Holder to update the X.509 certificate chain, related to the `Mobile Security Object` issuer, without invalidating the signature.

 The **payload** MUST contain the *MobileSecurityObject*, without the `content-type` COSE Sign header parameter and encoded as a *byte string* (bstr) using the *CBOR Tag* 24.

 The `MobileSecurityObject` MUST have the following attributes, unless otherwise specified:

 .. list-table::
+    :class: longtable
     :widths: 20 60 20
     :header-rows: 1